Introduction

 return f"Error generating answer: {e}"

-In plain English: this code does everything we’ve talked about.
-It reads your documents, splits them into chunks, converts each chunk into numbers (and normalizes them), builds a search index, and then when you ask a question, it finds the best matching chunks, puts them into a prompt, and sends it to a locally running AI model for an answer.
-If something goes wrong with the AI connection, it gives you a helpful error message instead of crashing.
+In plain English: this does everything we’ve talked about.
+Reads your documents, splits them into chunks, converts each chunk into numbers, builds a search index, and then when you ask a question, finds the best chunks, builds a prompt, and sends it to a local AI model.
+If something goes wrong with the connection, it gives you a helpful error instead of crashing.

 Running it